kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 * Potential overhead since complex pipelines have to be split into multiple simple pipelines, each having an own buffer

 Consequences:
-* Full flexibility to use all Fluent Bit concepts for the user
+* There's full flexibility to use all Fluent Bit concepts for the user.
 * The "contract" gives flexibility to change the implementation afterwards (for example, switch to an own input per pipeline or even an own DaemonSet).
-* User can create elements that increase the resource consumption
+* User can create elements that increase the resource consumption.
-* Allows describing complex pipelines and thus reduce the overall resource consumption
+* We can describe complex pipelines and thus reduce the overall resource consumption.

 ### Managed Fluent Bit DaemonSet per LogPipeline

 Properties:
-* The telemetry-operator creates a dedicated Fluent Bit DaemonSet per LogPipeline
+* The telemetry operator creates a dedicated Fluent Bit DaemonSet per Log Pipeline.
 * All DaemonSets have configured the same input and Kubernetes filter sections

 Consequences:
 * Best possible isolation between different pipelines
 * Highest resource consumption
 * Telemetry-operator has to manage the DaemonSets and not only ConfigMaps
-* Support for custom output plugins might be added by the option to specify an own Fluent Bit image
+* Support for custom output plugins might be added by specifying a dedicated Fluent Bit image

 ### All LogPipelines use the same base-tag